Cwisfa/personal_website/README.md

-A personal website to upload note, links, references or books to read.
+A personal website to upload notes, links, references or books to read.